funkrusher/fk-framework-quarkus-jooq/README.md

 ### Apply Liquibase-Migrations

-You can place the liquibase-migrations in the folder `fk_backend/src/main/resources/liquibase`.
+You can place the liquibase-migrations in the folder `_databases/databaseX/src/main/resources/databaseX/liquibase` (replace X with the number of your choice).
 For each new migration you can add a new file `feature-xxxx.xml` with replacing xxx with your ticket-id from your version-control system (gitlab), to relate your database-migrations to your tickets.